ellenmartin11/simulating_mouse_learning_RL/README.md

 ### Quick View of Results

 Key results and model interpretations can be found in the [Results Jupyter Notebook](results.ipynb).
 This notebook includes main models implemented on all three reward conditions, parameter estimates from simulations, simulated agent learning compared to average mouse learning (RMSE), as well as learning curves and q-value history curves.
-Results are also shown based on limiting model simulations to 200 trials.
+Results are also shown based on limiting model simulations to 100 trials, which is more representative of average mice learning and block trial conditions.

 However, it is recommended to re-run simulations and explore the results independently as simulation predictions can shift.

-- In summary, the best-fitting model for the full number of trials was a simple epsilon-greedy q-learning model in the 80-30 condition.
+- Generally, the best-fitting model for the full number of trials was a simple epsilon-greedy q-learning model in the 80-20 condition.
 This model achieved a good fit, according to RMSE standards.
-- Notably, RL agents in the 90-10 condition consistently fit mouse behaviour poorly (RMSE > 0.1), particularly with the Boltzmann-Anticipation agent.
-- When limiting the number of trials to 200 however, Boltzmann-Anticipation simulated agents perform well in the 90-10 condition (RMSE < 0.05), even outperforming agents in the 70-30 condition.
-This may suggest that, in the 90-10 condition particularly, mice are demonstrating more stochasticity because of satiation (they are no longer thirsty) because the environment is so rewarding.
+- It is recommended to limit the number of trials to 100, given that the mean block length before a switch was 50 (with a wide distribution), and 'stochasticity' in latter trials is likely a statistical artifact (survivorship bias)
+- When limiting the number of trials to 100 however, the best performing model was the epsilon-greedy q-learner for the 70-30 and 80-20 conditions, but the Boltzmann-Anticipation agent was the best for the 90-10 condition, with a high minimum temperature (0.222)
+- This may suggest that, in the 90-10 condition particularly, mice are exploring more, despite learning the better arm quickly (learning rate = 0.664), perhaps due to quicker satiation, more anticipation of novelty (a change in arms) or something else unmodelled.
-- This project demonstrates how Reinforcement Learning can be used to both mimic rodent decision-making and learning, and also form inferences regarding how rodents make decisions (suboptimally)
+- This project demonstrates how Reinforcement Learning can be used to both mimic rodent decision-making and learning, and also form inferences regarding how rodents make decisions (suboptimally).